Regulatory, Pricing and Reimbursement Overview

 12. Are prices of drugs and devices regulated and, if so, how?

-The prices of drugs are regulated by a pricing regulation issued by the Ministry of Health.
+Drug prices are regulated by a pricing regulation issued by the Ministry of Health.
 The regulation determines which drugs are subject to price regulation (e.g. drugs reimbursed under public health insurance) and sets out a general framework for price regulation.
-The maximum price for individual products, which are subject to price regulation, is determined by a decision of the State Institute for Drug Control in administrative proceedings on the basis of the reference price calculation method using three lowest prices in EU countries.
+The maximum price for individual products that are subject to price regulation is set by a decision of the State Institute for Drug Control in administrative proceedings on the basis of the reference price calculation method using the three lowest prices in relevant EU countries.
 Information about whether a product is subject to price regulation and what the maximum price is can be found in a database of drugs maintained by the State Institute for Drug Control.

-The prices of medical devices are regulated by a pricing regulation issued by the Ministry of Health.
+Prices of medical devices are regulated by a pricing regulation issued by the Ministry of Health.
 The regulation determines which medical devices are subject to price regulation (e.g. devices reimbursed under public health insurance) and sets out a general framework for price regulation.
-The final price of a device paid by a consumer must not exceed the sum of the manufacturer’s price (the price for which the device is first placed on the market), the maximum margin allowed by the pricing regulation and VAT.
-The persons placing the device on the market are obliged to notify health insurance companies of the highest manufacturer’s price applied in the previous calendar year.
+The final price of a device paid by a consumer must not exceed the sum of the manufacturer’s price (the price for which the device is first placed on the market), the maximum margin allowed by the pricing regulation plus VAT.

 13. How are the drugs and devices used by patients paid for?
 What roles do public and private payers play?

-In general, drugs and medical devices are fully reimbursable during inpatient care, if the patient is covered by public health insurance and the healthcare provider is public or – if private – has concluded an agreement with the health insurance company of the patient, which covers the provided services.
+In general, drugs and medical devices are fully reimbursable during inpatient care provided that the patient is covered by public health insurance and the healthcare provider has concluded an agreement with the health insurance company of the patient, which pays for the provided services.

-In the outpatient sector, drugs are fully or partially reimbursable, if reimbursement is provided for the individual product by a decision of the State Institute for Drug Control in administrative proceedings.
-Information about the reimbursement amount can be found in a database of drugs maintained by the State Institute for Drug Control.
-Otherwise, the patient has to pay for the drug in full.
+In the outpatient sector, drugs are fully or partially reimbursable, if reimbursement is provided for an individual product by a decision of the State Institute for Drug Control in administrative proceedings.
+Information about the amount to be reimbursed can be found in the drugs database maintained by the State Institute for Drug Control.
+Otherwise, the patient pays for the drug in full.

 As regards medical devices, the law divides them into reimbursement groups according to their functional characteristics and intended use.
-For each reimbursement group, the law specifies reimbursement conditions and limits (financial limit in CZK per unit, prescription and indication limit, etc.).
-By way of exception, the categorization does not apply to individually manufactured medical devices; those are reimbursed based on the percentage rate specified by law.
-Medical devices prescribed in the context of outpatient healthcare services are eligible for reimbursement upon their inclusion in the appropriate reimbursement group, whereas manufacturers seeking reimbursement for their medical devices must notify the State Institute for Drug Control of the reimbursement group to which the device belongs.
-Similarly, the removal of the medical device from the group or a change of group must also be notified to the State Institute for Drug Control.
-The State Institute for Drug Control publishes on its electronic notice board a full list of medical devices eligible for reimbursement under public health insurance, which is valid for the following calendar month.
+For each reimbursement group, the law specifies reimbursement conditions and limits (financial limit in CZK per unit, prescription, indication limit, etc.).
+This categorization does not apply to custom-made medical devices; those are reimbursed based on a percentage rate specified by law.
+Medical devices prescribed in the context of outpatient healthcare services are eligible for reimbursement so long as they are included in the appropriate reimbursement group.
+Thus, manufacturers seeking to have their medical devices categorized as reimbursable must notify the State Institute for Drug Control of the reimbursement group to which the device belongs.
+Similarly, to have a medical device removed from a group or switched from one group to another the manufacturer must also notify the State Institute for Drug Control of such change.
+The State Institute for Drug Control publishes on its electronic notice board a full list of medical devices eligible for reimbursement under public health insurance.
+This list is valid for the following calendar month.
 Devices not included in the list are paid by the patient in full.